 Because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and generally isn't even tax deductible, PMI can be pricey to a borrower.
-It's money-making for the lender because they secure the money, and they receive payment if the borrower is unable to pay, opposite from a piggyback loan where the lender consumes all the damages.
+It's money-making for the lender because they secure the money, and they receive payment if the borrower doesn't pay, opposite from a piggyback loan where the lender consumes all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can home owners prevent bearing the cost of PMI?